COMPETITIONS

 Color photography may dominate in today’s world, but there remains a special place for black and white.
 Purity, simplicity, profundity… It is said that constraints fuel creativity, and stripping away color can bring focus to contrast, texture, shape and form.
 The best black and white photography allows us to see more sharply and feel more deeply.

 From the great masters to you – the history of black and white photography is long, but it continues to be written.
 New or from your archives, of any style and genre, and taken with any camera.
-This month we want to see images where black and white makes them magical.
+Open to all – this month we want to see images where black and white makes them magical.

 BLACK & WHITE INSPIRATIONAL GALLERY